symlex/symlex/README.md

 CLI and single-page applications.
 It comes complete with working examples from testing to forms and database abstraction.
 Simply delete what you don't need.

-The [kernel](https://github.com/symlex/di-microkernel) is extremely lean and only creates a Symfony service container for bootstrapping any application within its context.
+The [kernel](https://github.com/symlex/di-microkernel) is extremely lean and only creates a service container for bootstrapping your application within its context.
 Using a single container for configuration and dependency injection reduces complexity and leads to improved performance compared to Symfony standard edition and many other frameworks.
 It also prevents developers from thoughtlessly installing bundles without understanding